etlbox/etlbox.website/doks_v1.8/content/docs/relational-databases/dbdestination.md

 ```

 {{< callout context="note" icon="outline/info-circle" >}}
-For ODBC and OleDb connections, the default batch size is 100 due to driver limitations.
+For ODBC and OLEDB connections, the default batch size is 100 due to driver limitations.
 {{< /callout >}}

 ### Inserting Identity Columns